Key takeaways:

 Are CT Scans the Best Choice for Cancer Screening?

-An ezra Full Body Plus is designed to screen for potential cancers in the head, breast, neck, chest, abdomen and pelvis.
+An Ezra Full Body Plus is designed to screen for potential cancers in the head, breast, neck, chest, abdomen, and pelvis.
 It involves an approximately 60-minute full-body MRI and a 5-minute low-dose chest CT service.

-While a CT scan can take less time, CT scans emit ionizing radiation.
+While a CT scan can take less time, CT scans emit ionizing radiation4.
 Therefore, they might not be the best choice for elective cancer screening of the whole body for people at high risk for cancer.

-• Patients with some types of implanted medical devices
+- Patients with some types of implanted medical devices

-• Patients with tattoos, permanent make-up, and metal body modification that can’t be removed.
+- Patients with tattoos, permanent make-up, and metal body modification that can’t be removed.

-• Patients who are claustrophobic
+- Patients who are claustrophobic

-• Some patients who are obese
+- Some patients who are obese

 If you fit any of these criteria, let your provider know before the scan.